-- Consider an early epidural in COVID-19 patients in case emergency cesarean is required. - Oxygen via face mask will not be administered for fetal indications.
-Oxygen via face mask may be used for maternal indications. - ISCU to attend all deliveries of confirmed COVID-19 and PUIs at EH.
-Nursery Nurse to attend at HP. - Follow transfer protocol for transfer of infant to ISCU.
-See ISCU Workflow. - Cleaning of room after patient transfer or discharge: - Room to be left empty with door closed for 25 minutes if negative pressure room, or 70 minutes for a standard room. - o Designated housekeepers will need to clean the room, call EVS.
+- Consider an early epidural in COVID-19 patients in case emergency cesarean is required. - ISCU to attend all deliveries of confirmed COVID-19 and PUIs at EH.
+Pediatrician to attend at HP. - Please give advance notification of delivery to allow time for ISCU at EH or Pediatrician at HP to don PPE. - Any additional staff that enter patient's room, donning and doffing procedures must be followed.
+Shower is not necessary prior to seeing non-COVID-19 patients. - Follow transfer protocol for transfer of infant to ISCU.
+See ISCU Workflow. - Cleaning of room after patient transfer or discharge: - Room to be left empty with door closed for 25 minutes if negative pressure room, or 70 minutes for a standard room. - Designated housekeepers will need to clean the room, call EVS.